MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

 author: limwainstein
 ms.author: lwainstein
 ms.localizationpriority: medium
-ms.date: 06/25/2024
+ms.date: 08/19/2024
 ms.topic: how-to
 ---

-# Get started with enterprise for IoT
+# Get started with enterprise IoT

+Enterprise IoT security improves the monitoring and protection of the IoT devices in your network, such as printers, smart TVs, Voice over Internet Protocol (VoIP) devices, conferencing systems and purpose-built, proprietary devices.
+The security monitoring includes IoT related alerts, vulnerabilities, and recommendations that are integrated with your existing Microsoft Defender for Endpoint data.
+To understand more about the integration between Defender for Endpoint and Defender for IoT, see [enterprise IoT overview](enterprise-iot.md).

-Add enterprise IoT to your Microsoft Defender portal and use the IoT specific security features to protect your IoT environment.
+In this article you will learn how to add enterprise IoT to your Microsoft Defender portal and use the IoT specific security features to protect your IoT environment.

 [!INCLUDE [defender-iot-preview](../includes//defender-for-iot-defender-public-preview.md)]

 ## Prerequisites

-Before you start the procedures in this article, read through [enterprise for IoT in the Defender portal](enterprise-for-iot.md) to understand more about the integration between Defender for Endpoint and Defender for IoT.

 Make sure that you have: